DOB/DOD: June 8, 1925 (New York, NY) – May 12, 2012 (Palm Beach, FL); 86 years old

 FRATERNITY HONORS RICHARD WEINSTEIN

-Richard S. Weinstein, son of Mr. and Mrs. Albert Weinstein of Dry Hill Road, was accorded a high honor recently when he was initiated into Phi Eta Sigma Fraternity, a national freshman honor society at the University of Florida where he is enrolled in a pre-law course.
+Richard S. Weinstein, son of Mr. and Mrs. Albert Weinstein of Dry Hill Road, was accorded a high honor recently when he was initiated into Phi Eta Sigma Fraternity, a national freshman honor society at the University of Florida, where he is enrolled in a pre-law course.
 The exercises took place at the Primrose Restaurant in Florida.
 Young Weinstein, who is a veteran of World War II, will enter law school at the University in February.
 During the war, he served overseas with the U.S. Army in the 99th Infantry Division as a Private First Class.
-He was wounded n action in the Battle of the Bulge in December of 1944.
-He holds the Purple Heart Medal, the Combat Infantry Badge, and the Division received two Presidential Unit citations and the Belgian Fourrager for bravery.
+He was wounded in action in the Battle of the Bulge in December 1944.
+He holds the Purple Heart Medal and the Combat Infantry Badge, and the Division received two Presidential Unit citations and the Belgian Fourrager for bravery.

 From The Norwalk Hour December 16, 1954